MicrosoftDocs/windows-iotcore-docs/windows-iotcore/manufacturing-guide/FlashingImage.md

 ![Dashboard screenshot](../media/ManufacturingGuide/DragonBoardUpdateTool.jpg)

-Once you have installed the DragonBoard Update Tool, you must first place the DragonBoard device in programming mode.
-This is done by setting dipswitch #1 (on the backside of the device) to the ON position:
+Once you have installed the **DragonBoard Update Tool**, you must first place the DragonBoard device in programming mode.
+This is done by setting dipswitch #1 (on the backside of the device) to the **ON** position:

 ![Dashboard screenshot](../media/ManufacturingGuide/DragonBoardDipswitch.jpg)

 Connect the DragonBoard device to your technician PC with a microUSB cable and power on the board.

-Run the DragonBoard Update Tool, browse for the FFU image file you are deploying, and press the Program button.
-You should see a green Connection Status, and a progress bar when the device is flashing the FFU file.
+Run the **DragonBoard Update Tool**, browse for the FFU image file you are deploying, and press the **Program** button.
+You should see a green **Connection Status**, and a progress bar when the device is flashing the FFU file.

 ![Dashboard screenshot](../media/ManufacturingGuide/DragonBoardUpdateTool1.jpg)
 ![Dashboard screenshot](../media/ManufacturingGuide/DragonBoardUpdateTool2.jpg)

 Once the flashing process is complete, disconnect power from the board as well as the microUSB cable.
-You then need to flip the dipswitch #1 back to the OFF position.
+You then need to flip the dipswitch #1 back to the **OFF** position.
 Reconnect the power to boot Windows IoT Core.

 ## Raspberry Pi
-Since Raspberry Pi devices require a microSD card, you will need to flash the FFU file to this using Windows IoT Core Dashboard.
+Since Raspberry Pi devices require a microSD card, you will need to flash the FFU file using Windows IoT Core Dashboard.

 1. Start **Windows IoT Core Dashboard**
 2. Plug your microSD card into the technician PC, and select it in the tool
-3. From the **Setup a New Device** section, select **Broadcomm [Raspberry Pi 2 & 3]** uner Device Type
+3. From the **Setup a New Device** section, select **Broadcomm [Raspberry Pi 2 & 3]** under **Device Type**
 4. Select **Custom** under **OS Build**
 5. Click **Browse** and navigate and select the FFU file you created earlier
 6. Verify your microSD card is listed under the **Drive** selection